stocker88/nextjswebsite/_posts/compoundinterest.md

 People used to take logical decisions based on their instinct.

-It’s not very logical is it?

-It was at the time, but not today.

 People would seek pleasures: PLEASURES.

 80% of people don’t even look at prices when they go out.

-Most of us have no barrier check.
+Most of us have no barrier check: we just want to enjoy.

 We go for whatever gives us the «easiest / quickest» form of pleasure.